Boudz78/SpotifyLeb/README.md

 ## Essential Note

 Due to spotify's API restriction to explicit 25 users in development mode, I will provide the account which you can login to test the app which is granted access.
-Everything else should probably act as in production.

 In a real world scenario, we would switch to a more suitable mode with access to all users.